|

 This is a perfect time to talk to the sales associates and practice your speaking skills.

-Recall your vocabulary from the topic Shopping, ask questions such as How much does the top, necklace, or perfume cost? use your flashcards if necessary.
+Recall your vocabulary from the topic Shopping, ask questions such as How much does the top, necklace, or perfume cost?
+Use your flashcards if necessary.

 Most big airports have all sorts of clothing, makeup, and perfume shops to choose from.